 Cons: Pricing structure is immensely confusing.
 Only a limited 55 servers in 34 countries worldwide.
 Mediocre performance for streaming and torrenting.
 Only two payment methods supported.

 Bottom Line: Avast fails at unblocking VoDs and suffers from a lack of features and server network, along with confusing pricing details.
-You can get better reliability for lesser with Surfshark instead.
+You can get better reliability for lesser with Surfshark or PureVPN instead.

 |Server Count||55 servers in 34 countries|